Turn user engagement into predictable revenue growth

 Create group goals or challenges that encourage collaboration and shared achievement.
 Build community while driving engagement.

-Key principle: Every mechanic must align with a behavior that drives business value.
+Key principle: every mechanic must align with a behavior that drives business value.
 Track the metric that matters: retention, feature adoption, or revenue.
 Iterate based on data, not assumptions.

 Technical implementation